 The laboratory then carries out the tests required and provides the referring practitioner with the results.
 The results are then passed on to the patient.

-To receive payment for the test, the laboratory submits a claim file and/or invoice to Sector Services which Sector Services processes on behalf of the funding district health board.
+To receive payment for the test, the laboratory submits a claim file and/or invoice to Sector Operations which Sector Operations processes on behalf of the funding district health board.

 What is a Schedule Test Purchase List?

 A Schedule Test Purchase List is included in your contract with the funding district health board(s) and includes the following information.

 |Test Code||An identification code for each individual pathology test.
 Format is either 1 alpha, 2 numeric eg, S01 or 2 alpha, 1 numeric eg, BA1.|

 |Test Description||The full written description for each individual pathology test.|

 |Price Per Test||The price (GST exclusive) that the funding district health board will pay the laboratory to carry out one completed testing procedure for a specified test.|

 |Maximum Number||The maximum number of a specified pathology test that the funding district health board will pay the laboratory to carry out for any individual patients on any individual sample.|

 |Approved Practitioner Type||This specifies which type of practitioner can refer a patient for each individual test.
 Referring practitioners can either be medical practitioners, oral surgeons, cervical smear takers, midwives or nurses.|

 How much can I claim?